Maritime Link - Total Transmission Capability (TTC)/ Available Transmission Capacity (ATC)

 July 2023: Calculated based on forecast dispatch

 Maritime Link is now approved to have import up to full capacity i.e.475 MW at NS.

 Details of the calculations contain confidential customer load information and are not publicly available.
 The data can be provided to eligible Transmission Customers on request

 NSPML has recalculated the Transmission Loss Factor as required by the Emera and NALCOR Transmission Service Agreements.

-The calculated loss factor to be applied for Maritime Link transactions for the period is 4.18%.
+The calculated loss factor to be applied for Maritime Link transactions for the period above is 4.76%.

 Change from Last Period

-To calculate the loss factor as outlined in the ECA, transfers from the thirteen-month rolling window containing December 2021 to December 2022 as well as estimated station losses for valve cooling, transformer cooling and auxiliary systems are utilized.
-The loss factor has decreased slightly from the previous report, from 4.19% to 4.18%.
-This is a result of continuous bipole operation in December.
+To calculate the loss factor as outlined in the ECA, transfers from the thirteen-month rolling window containing November 2022 to November 2023 as well as estimated station losses for valve cooling, transformer cooling, and auxiliary systems are utilized.
+The loss factor has increased compared to the previous report and is 4.76%.

 Loss Factor (%)

 The information on this page was updated on December 07, 2023.